arturoliveira-plank/ai-tech-talk/README.md

 3. Start interacting with the MCP server
 4. With the Agent option enable ask for code review an pass the absolute path of the file

-## Hands-on exercise:
+## Hands-on Exercise

-- Create a new tool fot code generation, it should receive the following parameters:
+Create a new code generation tool with the following parameters:

+1. **Input Parameters**:
-- Code Language: typescript, python, java, etc...
+   - Language: The target programming language (typescript, python, java, etc.)
-- Descrition of the implmentation you want
+   - Description: Detailed description of the implementation requirements
-- Path Output to create the files that it will generates

-1 - You must create a prompt to explain to your LLM model what to do and use the same info you reveive.
-The prompt must return a array of object an the object must have the code, the name of the file and the explanation of the generated code.
+   - OutputPath: Directory path where generated files should be created

+2. **Implementation Steps**:

+   a.
+Create a Prompt Template
+      - Design a prompt that instructs the LLM what to generate
+      - The prompt should request an array of objects with:
+        ```typescript
+        {
+          code: string;        // The generated code
+          fileName: string;    // Name of the file to create
+          explanation: string; // Description of the generated code
+        }
+        ```

+   b.
+Implement LLM Integration
-2 - Make the LLM call passing your prompt and evaluate the results
+      - Make the API call to the LLM using your prompt
+      - Validate and process the response

+   c.
+File Generation
-3 - Create the files the LLM will return to you
+      - Create the files based on the LLM response
+      - Ensure proper error handling and path validation